-Physically gifted post player, long and mobile with excellent athletic ability … Runs the floor well and is agile around the rim … Good shot blocker who also blocks out well as a rebounder … Sat out the 2015-16 season as a redshirt, and played just 42 games over the last three seasons … Originally from Nigeria, attended the National Christian Academy in Fort Washington … Rated a three-star prospect by ESPN, Rivals and Scout, and was ranked as high as 26th nationally at the center position … DMVElite.com ranked Ogbonda No. 6 in the class of 2015 (all positions) in the Washington, D.C./Maryland/Virginia footprint … Chose Tech over Boston College, Cincinnati and LaSalle.
+Physically gifted post player, long and mobile with excellent athletic ability … Runs the floor well and is agile around the rim … Good shot blocker who also blocks out well as a rebounder … Sat out the 2015-16 season as a redshirt, and played 42 games over the last three seasons … Will graduate in May, 2019, and play his final year of eligibility as a graduate transfer at another school … Originally from Nigeria, attended the National Christian Academy in Fort Washington … Third of four children … Began playing basketball at age 14, came to the United States at age 15 … Enjoys singing and playing video games … Majored in business administration. … Chose Tech over Boston College, Cincinnati and LaSalle.

 Backed up James Banks III and Abdoulaye Gueye at the center position, averaging 6.7 minutes, 1.8 points and 1.7 rebounds in 10 games … Played 23 minutes against Lamar, two more than he logged all of last season, and set career highs of seven points and nine rebounds … Minutes evaporated once James Banks became eligible (35 total in eight games) … Played 18 minutes in four ACC games … Set to graduate in May, declared his intention to transfer and play his final year elsewhere.